milesccoleman/sylla_bot/README.md

 > Topic: <br>Defining Digital Rhetoric (F2F)<br><br>Readings: <br>Hahn, L. K. & Paynton, S. T. .
 Rhetorical criticism.
 In Survey of Communication Study. <br>Deuze, M. (2006).
 Participation, remediation, bricolage: Considering principal components of a digital culture.
 The information society, 22(2), 63-75. <br>Hess, A. (2018 .
 Introduction: Theorizing digital rhetoric.
 In Theorizing Digital Rhetoric. <br><br>Assignments: <br>Community Activity 1 <br>Student Survey <br>Reading Quiz 1.

-Between each question/answer information chunk, I include a space to help read the content easier.
+Between each question/answer information chunk, I include a break to help make the bot-readable content easier for a person to read through (but this is not a necessity).

 For example: